petersatsuse/azure-compute-docs/articles/virtual-machines/sizes/retirement/dcsv2-series-retirement.md

 ### Important Notice for DCsv2 VMs running in North Central US, Canada East, Australia Southeast, or UK West
 If your DCsv2 VMs are running in North Central US, Canada East, Australia Southeast, or UK West, please consider migrating them to the available regions listed below where the DCdsv3 SKU is available or explore our new generation of confidential computing offerings.

->Available Regions:<br>
+> [!NOTE]
+> **Available Regions:**
-Australia East, Canada Central, Central India, Central US, East US, East US 2, West US, West US 2, South Central US, Germany North, Germany West Central, Italy North, Japan East, Japan West, North Europe, South India, Southeast Asia, UK South, West Europe, UAE Central, UAE North, Switzerland North
+> Australia East, Canada Central, Central India, Central US, East US, East US 2, West US, West US 2, South Central US, Germany North, Germany West Central, Italy North, Japan East, Japan West, North Europe, South India, Southeast Asia, UK South, West Europe, UAE Central, UAE North, Switzerland North

 To migrate your VMs to one of these available regions, follow these steps:
 1. Identify the **target region** from the list above.